Click on any genuine blue aventurine quartz sphere image below to enlarge it.

 To see more blue aventurine photos, just select another linked image displayed below.

-To see photos of another mineral variety, select any item category link in our Mineral Inventory & Factsheet Index.
+To see photos of another mineral variety, select any link in our Mineral Inventory & Factsheet Index.

 Would you like us to inform you when we add more natural color blue aventurine quartz spheres (spheres of naturally